dlynam01/dlynam01.github.io/_posts/aws/infra/2021-11-19-private-microservice-with-fargate.md

-Great, but thats a private IP address.
+Great, but that's a private IP address.
 So how to get the private IP address to reach the Fargate Service.

 This is where we make use of our Transit Gateway Attachments.